ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

 At the end of Step 1, you should be able to login, view profile pages, view other profiles, and follow other users.

 Hooray!
 You've just built the fundamentals of a social network!
-Now it's time to take those users and associate more data with them in the form of restaurants and their reviews.
+Now it's time to take those users and associate more data with them in the form of tweets.

 ## Step 2: Creating and Viewing Tweets 🍔